IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ![](/doc_images/7b-create-channel.PNG)

-- We need ourself added as an "Admin" so find your email address and check the Admin box next to it.
+- We need ourself added as an "Operator".
+So find your email address and check the Operator box next to it.
+	- Operator means we get to vote on changes to this channel.
 - If we wanted to invite others to the channel, we could add them from the drop down and select their roles.
 For now lets only have ourself on this channel.
 - Then click the "Next" button

 ![](/doc_images/7c-create-channel.PNG)

 - The update policy decides what it takes to make changes to the channel.
-In this case how many admins should it take.
+In this case how many operators should it take.
 Since we only have ourself on the channel, the only value that makes sense is 1.
 Use the dropdown to set this to 1.
 - Then click the "Submit Request" button

 ![](/doc_images/7e-create-channel.PNG)

 - OK.
 So the request is made, but we still have to sign it and submit it.
 - In the "Notifications" tab look for a pending request with your channel name on it.
-- Open the request with the Actions column by clicking "View Details"
+- Open the request by clicking the big giant button in the Actions column called "Review Request"
     - You could review it by expanding each section, but since we made it we know whats inside
-- Sign the request by clicking "Accept"
+- With the notification opened we can now sign the request by clicking "Accept"
-- After clicking accept the menu will close itself
+- After clicking accept the notification will close
-- Next submit the request with the same "Actions" column, but this time click "Submit Channel Request"
+- Next submit the request with the same "Actions" column, but this time click "Submit Request" button

 ![](/doc_images/8-created-channel.PNG)

 - Now browse to the "Channels" page in the left navigation menu
 - If all went well you should see the channel name listed after the panel refreshes
 - But we are not quite done...
-Click the dots in the action column and select the "Join Peer" option
+Click the dots in the action column and select the "Join Peers" option
 - A menu will appear, check all of your peers and then click the "Add Selected" button
 - If the stars align the peer will be joined to your channel and everything is done
-    - You can tell it was successful if the date created and block height have dates and a number, instead of a '-'
+    - You can tell it was successful if the date created and block height (on the channels page) have dates and a number, instead of a '-'
     - If you don't see a date, refresh the page or repeat the join

 ### Finish Up